Sustainable design: Energy sector

-Sustainable technology in the energy sector is based on utilizing renewable sources of energy such as solar, wind, hydro, bioenergy, geothermal, and hydrogen.
+Sustainable technology in the energy sector is based on utilising renewable sources of energy such as solar, wind, hydro, bioenergy, geothermal, and hydrogen.
 Wind energy is the world's fastest growing energy source; it has been in use for centuries in Europe and more recently in the United States and other nations.
 Wind energy is captured through the use of wind turbines that generate and transfer electricity for utilities, homeowners and remote villages.
 Solar power can be harnessed through photovoltaics, concentrating solar, or solar hot water and is also a rapidly growing energy source.
 Advancements in the technology and modifications to photovoltaics cells provide a more in depth untouched method for creating and producing solar power.
 Researchers have found a potential way to use the photogalvanic effect to transform sunlight into electric energy.

-The availability, potential, and feasibility of primary renewable energy resources must be analyzed early in the planning process as part of a comprehensive energy plan.
+The availability, potential, and feasibility of primary renewable energy resources must be analysed early in the planning process as part of a comprehensive energy plan.
 The plan must justify energy demand and supply and assess the actual costs and benefits to the local, regional, and global environments.
 Responsible energy use is fundamental to sustainable development and a sustainable future.
 Energy management must balance justifiable energy demand with appropriate energy supply.
 The process couples energy awareness, energy conservation, and energy efficiency with the use of primary renewable energy resources.